nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_INVALID_STREAM"></a>
 ### ERR_HTTP2_INVALID_STREAM

-An operation has been performed on a stream that has already been destroyed.
+An operation was performed on a stream that had already been destroyed.

 <a id="ERR_HTTP2_MAX_PENDING_SETTINGS_ACK"></a>
 ### ERR_HTTP2_MAX_PENDING_SETTINGS_ACK